Sreniok/Poker_Data_Tracker/README.md

 # Poker Data Tracker

-This website is for people who play poker and wants to track expenses and winning rake.
+This website is for people who play poker and wants to track expenses and winning.
 ## UX

 A website is created for people, who play poker online or live and wants to track their results